 Publications

-2024 ‘Photographic Phytography: Towards a Photographic Re-centering of the Oak Tree in Method, Theory and Practice’, Plant Perspectives (accepted/in press).
+2025 ‘Photographic Phytography: Towards a Photographic Re-centering of the Oak Tree in Method, Theory and Practice’, Vol. 2, Issue 01, Plant Perspectives.

 2024 ‘Qu(e)ercus Robur: Orlando and the Oak Tree’, Issue 63, Queering Nature, Antennae Journal: The Journal of Nature in Visual Culture.